AsherChenShi/DatabaseDemo/README.md

 # DatabaseDemo
-some part of database simple demo implementation with java
+some parts of database simple demo implementated with java